 Annex 6

-Method of measuring pneumatic tyres
+Method of dimension measurement for measuring tyres

-1. The tyre is mounted on the measuring rim specified by the manufacturer pursuant to paragraph 4.1.11. of this Regulation and is inflated to a pressure specified by the manufacturer pursuant to paragraph 4.1.12. of this Regulation.
+1. The tyre is mounted on the measuring rim specified by the manufacturer pursuant to paragraph 4.1.11. of this Regulation and is inflated to the pressure specified by the manufacturer pursuant to paragraph 4.1.12. of this Regulation.

 2. The tyre fitted on its rim is conditioned to the ambient temperature of the laboratory for at least 24 hours.